oracle/weblogic-deploy-tooling/site/developer/developer_guide.md

 `"version": "[10,)"`

-Specifies that an MBean attribute description is relevant for WebLogic Server version 10 and higher
+Specifies that an MBean attribute description is relevant for WebLogic Server version 10 and later

 #### `wlst_mode`